darka/darka-blog-src/content/posts/generating-png-in-python.md

 # Image Representation

 Let's figure out what we want to visualise in our PNG image.
-As this is not a painting class, we will generate a simple checkerboard pattern and spend the rest of our time writing that to a PNG file.
+As this is not a painting class, we will only generate a simple checkerboard pattern and spend the rest of our time focusing on writing that to a PNG file.

 First of all, we need to decide how we represent a pixel.
 A common way to do this is to store the pixel as a sequence of 3 values, one for each of the RGB (red, green, blue) components.
 Let's define that as a Python type alias: